myrtje51/bi0inf0rmatics/README.md

 - ACR_DTenrich() --> The filtered dataset is enriched using the Drug & Target dataset.
 This can be done using R with the Fisher's exact test.

 Functions for the different biological levels:
 - Reactome_ACRenrich() --> The filtered geneset and the reactome terms are enriched against eachother.
 For this a R-package is used called: EnrichPathway.
+The output will be a list of age-related reactome terms.
-- Reactome_DTenrich() -->
+- Reactome_DTenrich() --> The list of age-related reactome terms gets enriched against the Drug & Target dataset.
+There is no R-package for that so that just needs to be done with the fisher's exact test.
+The output will be a list of drugs.

 - KEGG_ACRenrich() --> The filtered geneset and the KEGG terms are enriched against eachother.
 For this a R-package is used as well called: EnrichKEGG.
+The output will be a list of age-related KEGG terms.
-- KEGG_DTenrich() -->
+- KEGG_DTenrich() --> The list of age-related KEGG terms gets enriched against the Drug & Target dataset.
+There is no R-package for that so that just needs to be done with the fisher's exact test.
+The output will be a list of drugs.

 - GO_ACRenrich() --> The filtered geneset and the GO terms are enriched against eachother.
 For this a R-package is used called: EnrichGO.
+The output will be a list of age-related GO terms.
-- GO_DTenrich() -->
+- GO_DTenrich() --> The list of age-related GO terms gets enriched against the Drug & Target dataset.
+There is no R-package for that so that just needs to be done with the fisher's exact test.
+The output will be a list of drugs.

-- PPI_ACRenrich() -->
+- PPI_ACRenrich() --> The filtered geneset and the PPI's are enriched against eachother.
+There is no R-package for this so only a fisher's exact test needs to be done.
+The output will be a list of age-related PPI's.
-- PPI_DTenrich() -->
+- PPI_DTenrich() --> The list of age-related PPI's gets enriched against the Drug & Target dataset.
+There is no R-package for that so that just needs to be done with the fisher's exact test.
+The output will be a list of drugs.

 - FirstRanking() --> Out of each enrichment comes a list of drugs with p-values.
 These p-values will determine the ranking of the drugs.
 The smaller the p-value the better (so a drug with a small p-value will be high up in the ranking).